pol-sb/simul-protein-small-molecule/README.md

 - Output options:
   - `-v` or `--verbose`: Increase output verbosity
   - `-q` or `--quiet`: Decrease output verbosity
+  - `--notif`: Allows to send a pushbullet notification using a pushbullet api key placed in a `.pbtoken` file in the root folder of the program.

 - Simulation time selection:
   - `--nsteps [NSTEPS]` or `--steps [NSTEPS]` or `-n [NSTEPS]`: Number of timesteps to run the simulation.